Ballers-of-the-Lost-Ark/Workaholic-Websites-JAMstack/README.md

-A JAMstack port of Workaholic Websites using Hugo and Forestry.
+A port of Workaholic Websites front end to the JAMstack.
+Using Forestry CMS and Hugo SSG.